Young man with glasses looks at his laptop in a co-working space with people working at a desk in the background.

 What if the collection is in error?

-If a collections account is still on your credit report after 7 years, you can file a dispute with the credit bureau that sent you the erroneous report.
-You can usually do this through your account on the credit bureau's website.
+If a collections account is still on your credit report after seven years, you can file a dispute with the credit bureau that sent you the report.
+As long as the account is past the seven-year mark, the bureau should remove it.

 Next steps